pankona/hashira/docs/README.md

 # index

-design documents of hashira project.
+Design documents of hashira project.

 ## table of contents